-Branches and leaf buds tolerate cold temperatures better than flower buds but they can still suffer damage.
-When twigs, stems and shoots suffer forsythia cold damage, their color changes and they look dry or wrinkled.
+Branches and leaf buds tolerate cold temperatures better than flower buds, but they can still suffer damage.
+When twigs, stems, and shoots suffer forsythia cold damage, their color changes and they look dry or wrinkled.

 Can I Save My Frozen Forsythia?

 When you see forsythia winter damage, you are likely to wonder: can I save my frozen forsythia?
-And you’ll want to know how to treat a cold damaged forsythia.
+You’ll want to know how to treat a cold damaged forsythia.
 The answer to that question is most likely yes.
 You just may need to think about pruning.
 Pruning a damaged forsythia will also rejuvenate the shrub.